Mario Balotelli: 2011–12

 On 22 January 2012, Balotelli came on as a substitute during a match against Tottenham Hotspur.
 He appeared to stamp on Scott Parker during the match against Tottenham, but, already booked, did not receive a second yellow from referee Howard Webb, who did not see the incident.
 Balotelli subsequently scored his first goal of 2012, an injury-time penalty which secured a 3–2 win for City.
 He was charged for violent conduct for the kick against Scott Parker and was suspended for four matches, three for violent conduct and one for his second sending off.
 On 25 February, Balotelli scored his tenth league goal of the season in a 3–0 home win against Blackburn.
 He scored again the following game in a 2–0 win against Bolton Wanderers.
 On 31 March, Balotelli scored twice as City drew 3–3 at home against Sunderland.
 However, Balotelli was criticized for his actions in the match after squabbling with Aleksandar Kolarov over a free kick.
 Roberto Mancini claimed after the match he had considered substituting Balotelli just five minutes into the match.
 On 8 April 2012, Balotelli received his fourth red card of the season after receiving his second yellow card during the match for a tackle against Bacary Sagna during City's 1–0 loss to Arsenal in April 2012.
 Balotelli was banned for three matches (one for the two yellow cards and two for the previous two red cards in the same season).
 After the Arsenal match, Mancini appeared to have finally lost his patience with Balotelli, suggesting Balotelli would not play any part in the remainder of City's season and be sold by the club.
-Despite this, Balotelli did make an appearance as a late substitute in the last match of the season, a title-deciding match against Queens Park Rangers.
+Despite this, Balotelli did make an appearance as a late substitute in the last match of the season, a final day decider against Queens Park Rangers.
 Balotelli provided the assist to striker Sergio Agüero, who scored in the 94th minute to give City their first league title since 1968.